Couscous: History, Information, Interesting Facts

 *4: It’s important to remember that the Muslim domination over the Iberian peninsula lasted eight centuries: from the eighth to the fifteenth;

-Couscous in legend.
+Couscous in the legend.

-Couscous: King Solomon and the Queen of Sheba (img-03) According to legend, King Solomon, son of David and ruler of Israel, fell madly in love with the Queen of Sheba visiting the court: a sentiment so deep that he completely lost his appetite, compromising his health and ability to govern.
-His cook was so good to invent a dish, Couscous, so rich in spices to make him hungry again, thus saving his life.
+According to legend, King Solomon, son of David and ruler of Israel, fell madly in love with the Queen of Sheba visiting the court: a sentiment so deep that he completely lost his appetite, compromising his health and ability to govern.

 Although both Solomon and the Queen of Sheba have a prominent place in the Bible, no credit should be given to this story: little more than a fable, full of undeniable charm.